pnsn/GFAST/ShakeAlertBranch.md

 in current library equivalents.
 Could not find any mention of this in code, so may be obsolete.
 Not part of ShakeAlert install.
 Seems to compile without it but you need to specify -DISCL_USE_GEOLIB=FALSE in [ISCL](#ISCL) compile.
 Looks like this is a dependency of a dependency, not of the main code.

+### FFTw

+FFTw is no longer needed in ShakeAlert branch.
+The dependency was eliminated with minor non-functional changes to the iscl/iscl code.
+Documentation suggests Fourier transforms are not computed in GFAST, so this is an artifact of including ISCL.
+We may want to customize ISCL or eliminate ISCL all together to remove dependency in the future.

+This is available on Ubuntu via libftw3-bin and libftw3-dev

+on Centos, install fftw package which installs libfftw3.so and many other related.

+eew-uw-dev1 required fftw package install.  fftw-devel was also needed to compile iscl dependency.

 # dmlib

 One feature that is requested by the SA development group is that GFAST use the ShakeAlert dmlib for its communication with activemq, including heartbeat and message publishing.